lieldulev/brew-scala-switcher/README.md

 brew-scala-switcher
 ===================

 A utility script to switch between Scala version on OSX that were installed using Homebrew.
-(Supports 2.9, 2.10, 2.11)
+(Supports 2.9, 2.10, 2.11, 2.12)

 > IMPORTANT: This script assumes you have
 >
-> 1. Installed scala using `brew install scala` (or scala210, or scala29) to the default location `/usr/local/Cellar/`.
+> 1. Installed scala using `brew install scala` (or scala211, or scala210, or scala29) to the default location `/usr/local/Cellar/`.
 > 2. You are using Bash (this was not tested on Zsh)

 ## 3 Step Installation